Top 5 Places Trump & Putin Should Go If They Meet In Iceland - The Reykjavik Grapevine

 Published January 16, 2017

 Last weekend, The Sunday Times reported that US President Elect and short-fingered shouting enthusiast Donald Trump might be planning a Reykjavík summit with Russian Prez and topless outdoorsman Vladimir Putin.
-It is has since come to light that the report is possibly a piece of this fake news we hear so much about.
+It has since come to light that the report is possibly a piece of this fake news we hear so much about.
 Nonetheless, the two world leaders will have to meet at some point—and they may well follow in the footsteps of Reagan and Gorbachev by selecting our mid-Atlantic island as their location.

 As the Grapevine has diligently reported on Trump’s imaginative campaign finance strategies and the response he elicits amongst Icelanders, we felt ourselves duty-bound to put our heads together this morning and provide a list of suggestions for these two intrepid and savvy politicians on places they could visit if they were to summit here.